- Life & Money

 How to start investing

-- Stocks are a share in a company.
-These tend to be riskier investments, but also typically offer more potential for profit over time.
+- Stocks are shares in a company.
+These tend to be riskier investments but also typically offer more potential for profit over time.

-- Bonds are a share of debt issued by a business or the government.
+- Bonds are shares of debt issued by a business or the government.
 These are safer investments, typically returning a lower profit than stocks over time.

 Now that we’ve defined the main types of investments, let’s talk about what you’ll want to know as you start building a portfolio (the collection of investments you own).